How to setup Elixir, Phoenix and Postgresql on MacOS M1, M2

 Setup Homebrew

 Homebrew is the de-facto package manager on macOS.
 You can install most packages required for development and other applications with a single command.
 Follow the official instructions at brew.sh and setup Homebrew on the machine.
-The script will install XCode Command Line tools and setup the Homebrew directory on /opt/homebrew.
+The script will install XCode Command Line tools and setup the Homebrew directory on /opt/homebrew

 Setup ASDF

-Development requires multiple language runtimes to be present on the system.
-Multiple projects also require multiple versions of the same environment to be present.
-Previously we had to setup multiple tools to manage multiple environments, like rbenv for Ruby, nvm for NodeJS, each with it’s own configurations and usage syntax.
+for NodeJS, each with it’s own configurations and usage syntax.
 This lead to a lot of conflicts between the tools.
 ASDF is a single package manager with a plugin interface that can handle multiple languages and their versions.
-ASDF keeps the versions of the different tools used in a .tool-versions file in the directory.
-We are going to use ASDF to setup Elixir and Erlang globally.
+ASDF keeps the versions of the different tools used in a .tool-versions

 Head on over to asdf-vm.com/guide/getting-started.html and setup ASDF.

-1. Use Homebrew to install the dependencies
+- Use Homebrew to install the dependencies

-2. Prefer the official git method for installation, as ASDF would then manage itself.
+- Prefer the official git method for installation, as ASDF would then manage itself.

-3. Select what Shell you use and setup the script properly.
+- Select what Shell you use and setup the script properly.
 This sets the path correctly for the different tools.

 Setup Erlang and Elixir